ayushsingh5/Docker-Installation/README.md

 Let's break down the options:

-- `-p 8888:8888`: This maps the container's port 8888 to port 8888 on your macOS host.
+- `-p 8888:8888`: The given port address is just for the reference, This maps the container's port 8888 to port 8888 on your macOS host.
 This allows you to access the application running inside the container from your web browser.
 - `DOCKER_IMAGE_NAME`: Replace this with the actual image name you pulled in step 5.

 **7. Access the Application**